pakitoh/tennis-kata/README.md

 |---------------------------------------------------------|
 </pre>

-#### Notes
+#### Implementation

-I've added a tag FEATURE-1 in git to mark development at this point.
+Emerged design from TDD is very simple, just one class containing the couple of rules we are modeling.
+I don't think is worth it to create a complex one.

-There is a branch in git called FEATURE-1 in case we would like to hotfix this development.
+There is a branch in git called FEATURE-1 to identify development at this point.

 ### Feature2

 #### Description

 Re-design the library to allow that the Tennis rules that you have applied can be dynamically replaced or extended *externally*.

 #### Scenarios